Japan's space agency has made history more than 170 million miles from Earth.

 MASCOT successfully landed on Oct.
 3 and also tweeted, "And then I found myself in a place like no place on Earth.
 A land full of wonder, mystery and danger!
 I landed on asteroid Ryugu!"

-The rover's life will be short-lived though since it only has a battery life of 16 hours.
-But during that time, it will be busy measuring magnetic fields, determining surface temperatures and capturing images at different wavelengths.
+The rover's life was short-lived and only last 17 hours, which was expected.
+But during that time, it was busy measuring magnetic fields, determining surface temperatures and capturing images at different wavelengths.